openmc-dev/openmc/docs/source/usersguide/cross_sections.rst

 .. currentmodule:: openmc.data

-The :mod:`openmc.data` module in the Python API enables users to directly convert ACE data and create a :ref:`cross_sections.xml <io_cross_sections>` file.
+The :mod:`openmc.data` module in the Python API enables users to directly convert ACE data to OpenMC's HDF5 format and create a corresponding :ref:`cross_sections.xml <io_cross_sections>` file.
 For those who prefer to use the API directly, the :class:`openmc.data.IncidentNeutron` and :class:`openmc.data.ThermalScattering` classes can be used to read ACE data and convert it to HDF5.
 For continuous-energy incident neutron data, use the :meth:`IncidentNeutron.from_ace` class method to read in an existing ACE file and the :meth:`IncidentNeutron.export_to_hdf5` method to write the data to an HDF5 file.